-Inflammation in degenerative states of the brain is largely mediated by IL-1 (6, 7).
-Infections and brain tissue lesions can activate microglia, causing the generation of pro-inflammatory cytokines such as IL-1, IL-6, and TNF.
-The release of these cytokines occurs in defence against external insults, but they can cause inflammation and damage brain tissue, including neurons and cells.
+Inflammation in degenerative states of the brain is largely mediated by IL-1 (6,7).
+Infections and brain tissue lesions can activate microglia, causing the generation of pro-inflammatory cytokines such as IL-1, IL-6, and tumor necrosis factor (TNF).
+The release of these cytokines occurs in defense against external insults, but they can cause inflammation and damage brain tissue, including neurons and cells.